SS-GEN: A Social Story Generation Framework with Large Language Models: Experiments

 \subsection{Evaluation Methods}

-To comprehensively and reliably evaluate the generated Social Stories, we leverage both objective measures from traditional metrics and qualitative evaluations though Quality Assessment Criteria.
+To comprehensively and reliably evaluate the generated Social Stories, we leverage both objective measures from traditional metrics and qualitative evaluations based on the proposed quality assessment criteria.

-\textbf{Traditional Metrics: } We use a variety of evaluation metrics, including BLEU-4 (B-4), ROUGE-1 (R-1), ROUGE-2 (R-2), ROUGE-L (R-L) scores, to ensure objective and quantifiable assessments.
+\textbf{Traditional Metrics: } We use a variety of evaluation metrics, including word-based BLEU-4, ROUGE-1, ROUGE-2, ROUGE-L scores, and embedding-based BertScore, to ensure objective and quantifiable assessments.
 Higher values in these metrics indicate better model performance and greater N-gram similarity between the generated text and the reference text, showing that the generated data more accurately reflects the patterns found in the reference.

-\textbf{Quality Assessments: } We incorporate the Quality Assessment Criteria for Social Stories (Section~\ref{sec:quality-criteria}) into both GPT-4 and human evaluations.
+\textbf{Quality Assessments: } We incorporate the proposed quality assessment criteria for Social Stories into both GPT-4 and human evaluations.

-For GPT-4 evaluation, we apply the Coherence (\textbf{CH.}), Descriptiveness (\textbf{DC.}), Empathy (\textbf{EM.}) scores to separately evaluate whether the Social Story meets the checklist requirements for structural clarity, descriptive orientation, situational safety as outlined in the criteria.
-Additionally, for the text itself, we use the Grammaticality (\textbf{GA.}) score to judge grammatical correctness, and the Relevance (\textbf{RE.}) score to assess the consistency between the generated story content and the given title prompt.
-All scores range from 1 to 5, with 5 representing the best.
-The specifc prompt strategies are listed in the Appendix~\ref{sec:gpt-evaluate-prompt}.
+For GPT-4 evaluation, we apply the Coherence ($\mathcal{CH.}$), Descriptiveness ($\mathcal{DC.}$), Empathy ($\mathcal{EM.}$) scores to separately evaluate whether the Social Story meets the checklist requirements for structural clarity, descriptive orientation, situational safety as outlined in the established criteria for quality assessment.
+Additionally, for the text itself, we use the Grammaticality ($\mathcal{GA.}$) score to determine grammatical correctness, fluency, and adherence to language standards.
+We also use the Relevance ($\mathcal{RE.}$) score to assess the consistency and alignment between the generated story content and the given title prompt.
+All scores range from 1 to 5, with 5 representing the highest level of quality, clarity, and adherence to the evaluation standards.